schmittnieto/schmittnieto.github.io/_posts/2024-10-04-azure-stack-hci-demolab.md

 2. **Initial Cluster Registration:**

-   - Use the Azure Portal for initial cluster registration: [Azure Stack HCI Deployment via Portal](https://learn.microsoft.com/en-us/azure-stack/hci/deploy/deploy-via-portal)
+   - Use the Azure Portal for initial cluster registration: [Azure Local Deployment via Portal](https://learn.microsoft.com/en-us/azure-stack/hci/deploy/deploy-via-portal)

    - **Extension Installation**
      - Since April 2025, extensions must be installed manually during the cluster deployment.
 To do this, simply select the nodes and click the Install extensions button: